How to Organize Toys for Daycare or Home

-Consider those hanging closet racks to store your toys on.
+Consider those hanging closet racks to organize toys on.
 They could hold puzzles, games, dress up clothes, shoes, hats, dolls, stuffed animals, and just about everything else.

 Good sturdy shelves are a must at the children’s level and higher storage.
 There are a ton of different kinds available, but they will be one of the best investments you can make.

-Plastic totes (I suggest clear ones) are invaluable for sorting and storing toys.
+Plastic totes (I suggest clear ones) are invaluable for sorting, storing, and organizing toys.
 I like having all clear totes with all white lids to make the storage area look neat and organized.
 Beware that they are breakable, so make sure to teach the kids to be careful with them, not get inside them or climb on them or they will crack.